web-infra-dev/modern.js/packages/document/module-doc/docs/en/guide/basic/before-getting-started.md

 ## Environment preparation

-In order to use the Modern.js Module Tools, you first need [NodeJS](https://nodejs.org/zh/) engine, we recommend the latest [LTS version](https://github.com/nodejs/Release), and make sure the Node version is **>=14.18.0**. because non-stable NodeJS releases frequently have bugs.
+In order to use the Modern.js Module, you first need [NodeJS](https://nodejs.org/zh/) engine, we recommend the latest [LTS version](https://github.com/nodejs/Release), and make sure the Node version is **>=14.18.0**. because non-stable NodeJS releases frequently have bugs.
 You might consider installing via [nvm-windows](https://github.com/coreybutler/nvm-windows) and [nvm](https://github.com/nvm-sh/nvm) (Mac / Linux), so you can easily switch to different NodeJS versions that might be required for different projects that you work on.

 ## Getting Started with npm